mist64/cbmbus_doc/4 Standard Serial.md

 * A device has **multiple channels** for different functions.
 * Data transmission is **byte stream** based.

 One property they could not keep was the relaxed timing requirement of IEEE-488: At most points in an IEEE-488 communication, any participant can stall for any amount of time.

-XXX IEEE designed for CPUs, relaxed timing requirements.
-Serial for dedicated serial hardware.

-IEEE-488 has 16 data lines.
-The serial version reduces this to 5:
+This make it easy to implement the protocol completely in software, without any hardware that would guarantee strict timings.
+Serial on the other hand was designed with a dedicated hardware shift register in mind.

+For those who already have experience with IEEE-488, here is a short overview of how the serial version reduces the number of data lines from 16 to 5:

 * **Data**: Instead of transmitting 8 bits in parallel, they are sent serially, with a CLK and a DATA line.
 * **Handshake**: The function of the DAV and NRFD lines is taken over by the CLK and DATA lines.
 There is no NDAC signal, accepting data is based on timing.